iptq/deductive-failures-hsf/450_cats.md

 It's a volume containing a bunch of PDFs and images.
 Let's try the PDFs first.
 I did a quick Google search on `extract resources from pdf linux`, and found that Ubuntu has tools preinstalled for extracting things out of PDFs :D.

-So there's `pdfimages` and `pdftotext`, but `pdftohtml` should be able to do it all.
-We `pdftohtml` all the files, and then grep for "flag" and sure enough, the flag was there!
+So there's `pdfimages` and `pdftotext`, but `pdftohtml` should be able to do it all. `pdftohtml`ing all the files, and then grep for "flag" and sure enough, the flag was there!

 ![cats4.png](files/cats4.png)